 Syndromic conditions with germline WT1 mutations include WAGR syndrome, Denys-Drash syndrome, and Frasier syndrome.

-Wilms tumor in children with WAGR syndrome is characterized by an excess of bilateral disease, intralobar nephrogenic rests–associated favorable-histology (FH) tumors of mixed cell type, and early age at diagnosis.
+Wilms tumor in children with WAGR syndrome is characterized by an excess of bilateral disease, intralobar nephrogenic rests, early age at diagnosis, and stromal-predominant histology in FH tumors.
 The mental retardation in WAGR syndrome may be secondary to deletion of other genes, including SLC1A2 or BDNF.

-Germline WT1 point mutations produce genetic syndromes that are characterized by nephropathy, 46XY disorder of sex development, and varying risks of Wilms tumor.[76,77]
+Germline WT1 point mutations produce genetic syndromes that are characterized by nephropathy, 46XY disorder of sex development, and varying risks of Wilms tumor.[79,80]

 Late effects associated with WAGR syndrome and Wilms tumor include the following: